-The white grape comes from France, Synonyms are Aucarot, Aucerot, Blanc de Montils and Chalosse.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Fool Blanche (Chalosse Blanche) or Meslier Saint-François be confused.
-But there may be one for Folle Blanche Parent-offspring relationship, According to done in 2013 DNA analysis it is one of the many direct descendants of the variety Gouais blanc; the second parent is unknown.
-The medium-maturing vine is prone to Botrytis, The variety is in the department Charente in Southwest France grown.
-She is in cognac and in the area Pineau des Charentes approved for the white wines.
-The nearly extinct variety was revived in the early 1990s.
-In 2010, 164 hectares of vines were declared in France (Kym Anderson ).
-Small stocks should also be in Australia and in Argentina give.
+The white grape variety comes from France, Synonyms are Aucarot, Aucerot, Blanc de Montils and Chalosse.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Folle Blanche (Chalosse Blanche) or Meslier Saint-François be confused.
+But there may be a Folle Blanche Parent-offspring relationship, According to in 2013 DNA analysis it is one of the numerous direct descendants of the variety Gouais Blanc; the second parent is unknown.
+The medium-ripening vine is susceptible to Botrytis, The variety is in the department Charente in Southwest France grown.
+It is in cognac and in the area Pineau des Charentes approved for white wines.
+The almost extinct variety was revived in the early 1990s.
+In 2010 164 hectares of vineyards were designated in France (cym Anderson ).
+Small stocks are also said to be in Australia and in Argentina give.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012